The Activity area of Snowsight, the Snowflake web interface, lets you:

 Bytes written — bytes written (e.g. when loading into a table).

-Bytes written to result — bytes written to a result object.
+Bytes written to result — bytes written to the result object.
+For example,

-Bytes read from result — bytes read from a result object.
+Bytes read from result — bytes read from the result object.

 External bytes scanned — bytes read from an external object, e.g. a stage.

 DML — statistics for Data Manipulation Language (DML) queries: